search icon

 These questions should be relevant to the information needed to understand how a user interacts with a product or service.

-The researcher’s job is to create questions that can be answered quickly so that each user has enough time for multiple tests and to answer any questions they may have about the process.
+The researcher’s job is to create questions that are answered quickly so that each user has enough time for multiple tests and to answer any questions about the process.

-In addition to creating research materials, UX researchers also ensure that participants represent your target audience.
+In addition to creating research materials, UX researchers ensure that participants represent your target audience.

-UX researchers can often play the moderator role, guiding participants through activities or tasks, and asking them questions about their experiences.
+UX researchers can often act as moderators, guiding participants through activities or tasks and asking about their experiences.

-Along with surveys, UX researchers can use analytical tools like Pendo, Hotjar and Google Analytics to get an idea of actual user behaviour.
+In addition to surveys, UX researchers can use analytical tools like Pendo, Hotjar, and Google Analytics to understand user behavior.

 Interviews with clients or stakeholders are another way of gathering information about how users interact with a product.